funmagic-ai/magi-3d-sdk/README.md

 ## Architecture

-The SDK follows a similar pattern to Vercel AI SDK:
+The SDK follows a simple pattern:

 ```
 ┌─────────────────────────────────────────────────────────────────┐